Repeat Prescription Requests

 For more details, please see website: https://www.nhs.uk/nhs-services/online-services/how-to-order-a-repeat-prescription/

-Please note: for safety reasons, we do not accept repeat prescription requests over the telephone or verbal request.
+Please note: for safety reasons, we do not accept repeat prescription requests over the telephone or verbal requests.

 Electronic prescriptions service (EPS)